MeasureAuthoringTool/health-data-standards/.github/PULL_REQUEST_TEMPLATE.md

 **Submitter:**
 - [ ] This pull request describes why these changes were made.
+- [ ] This PR is into the correct branch.
 - [ ] Internal ticket for this PR:
 - [ ] Internal ticket links back to this PR
 - [ ] Code diff has been done and been reviewed (it **does not** contain: additional white space, not applicable code changes, debug statements, etc.)